tensorlayer/TensorLayer/docs/modules/layers.rst

   network.print_layers()

-In addition, ``network.all_drop`` is a dictionary which stores the keeping probabilities of all noise layer.
-In the above network, they are the keeping probabilities of dropout layers.
+In addition, ``network.all_drop`` is a dictionary which stores the keeping probabilities of all noise layers.
+In the above network, they represent the keeping probabilities of dropout layers.

-So for training, enable all dropout layers as follow.
+In case for training, you can enable all dropout layers as follow:

 .. code-block:: python